- Why Colby?

 Sue McDougal is the Associate Dean of Students for International Affairs.
 She is the Primary Designated Student Official for the F-1 student visas and the Alternate Designated Official for J-1 student and professor category visas.
 She is the international student advisor.
 Dean McDougal maintains the SEVIS immigration system for students and faculty on F-1 and J-1 visas.
 She also oversees work authorization procedures and maintenance of status for current and recent graduates on OPT.
 Dean McDougal conducts semester immigration, study abroad, work permit (OPT), and tax workshops.
 She organizes and conducts the International Orientation each fall and coordinates campus programming, including the weekly International coffee hour, the fall International Food Festival, and the spring International Extravaganza.
 She coordinates the year long Host Family program and the Community Outreach program - a program which connects Colby International students and students returning from study abroad with our local schools and groups.
 Dean McDougal provides support and guidance to ESL (English as a second language) students to fulfill their requirements during their first year and verifies the language proficiency of non-native English speakers whose languages are not offered at Colby.
 She also serves as an Adviser to the International Club.
 Dean McDougal is a member of NAFSA (international Educators).
 Dean McDougal attended St. Olaf College and the University of Minnesota.
 She moved to Taiwan after college and studied Chinese and taught English as a Second Language for 2 1/2 years.
 From there she moved to Chicago and worked at the University of Chicago for nine years in the Office of the Dean of Students as a Director of Residential Life.
 She now lives in Maine and in 1996 spent her first year in the Admissions office at Colby College and then joined the Office of the Dean of Students.
 Her current position is Associate Dean of Students for International Affairs.
 Dean McDougal lives in Fairfield with her husband Bruce.
 She loves to travel, sail and garden.
 Dean McDougal's email address is firstname.lastname@example.org.

-Regina Ouimette is the Administrative Secretary for the Vice President of Student Affairs.
+Regina Ouimette is the Executive Assistant for the Vice President of Student Affairs.
 She provides support for various programs within the student affairs division.
-The programs include but not limited to Orientation, Carols and Lights, Posse Retreat, Awards Ceremony, Senior Exit Interviews and Commencement.
+The programs include but not limited to Orientation, Carols and Lights, Posse Programs, Awards Ceremony, Senior Exit Interviews and Commencement.
 Regina manages Dean Terhune's calendar and monitors the student affairs division's budget and updates the student affairs webpage.
-She attended college in California and received her Associated Degree from Allen Hancock Community College.
-She is an advocate of lifelong learning and attends the University of Maine Augusta from time to time.
+She graduated from Allen Hancock Community College and attends the University of Maine Augusta from time to time.
 Regina spends her free time doing yoga, reading, gardening, kayaking and snowshoeing.
 Regina's email address is firstname.lastname@example.org.

 Kim Kenniston is the Associate Director of Campus Life and Residential Education.
 Kim is responsible for the residential life program, which encompasses room draw, first year housing, and the faculty resident program.
 She also strides to make a seamless integration between the classroom and the residence hall room through various programs that push individual growth within the residence halls.
 Kim received her B.A. from the University of Maine at Farmington in Psychology and her M Ed in Education from Bridgewater State College.
 Kim has been with Colby since 2008 and prior to Colby she spent seven years in the Residential Education and Living Department at Dean College in Massachusetts.
 Kim was born in Hallowell, Maine and attended Hall Dale High School.
 Kim's email address is firstname.lastname@example.org.